Digital Twin Startup Funding 2022-2026

 OUR METHODOLOGY TO BUILD THIS TRACKER

 We applied four filters to build the dataset.
-First, we only included equity rounds, so grants, debt, and revenue financing are excluded.
+First, we only included equity rounds, so grants, debt, and non-equity financing are excluded.
 Second, we only counted rounds of $300K or more.
 Third, we only kept pure-play digital twin companies.
 And fourth, every entry had to be confirmed by a direct company announcement, a press release, or a tier-1 media report, with the source URL preserved for every row.

-The final dataset contains 11 disclosed deals across 11 unique companies, and every average, median, share, and concentration ratio is computed on that disclosed sample.
+The final dataset contains 10 disclosed deals across 10 unique companies, and every average, median, share, and concentration ratio is computed on that disclosed sample.
 Privately raised rounds that were never publicly announced are necessarily missing, which is a known limitation of any public-only digital twin funding tracker.

 How active has fundraising been in the digital twin market?